greg-raven/test-suite/README.md

 **Recommended use**

 1. Upload the &ldquo;test-suite&rdquo; folder to the server you wish to test.
 2. Point your testing software at each of the test files of interest.
-If you have no plans to create an SSI/SHTML website on that server, for example, there is no need to run the tests.
+If you have no plans to create an SSI/SHTML website on a particular server, for example, there is no need to run the tests.